bjornmeansbear/lectureScripts/WhatIsSGD.md

 > “The key to doing something about sustainability is that you first have to say what you want to sustain … that all humans and other life should flourish.”
 > — John Ehrenfeld, Flourishing

-And, Designer Bruce Mau has a similar description for the goals of _Massive Change_
+Designer Bruce Mau has a similar description for the goals of _Massive Change_

 > “Our project is the welfare of _all life_ as a practical objective.”